Politics & Activism

 from iowa to rwanda

-We met Julie Carney at the Hungry Filmmakers event last week - she's a rockstar who works for Gardens for Health International, as the Country Director for their Rwanda program.
-She wrote us this nice note: My mother grew up on farms in the midwest, but I was raised in the suburbs of the East. […]
+We met Julie Carney at the Hungry Filmmakers event last week - she's a rockstar who works for Gardens for Health International, as the Country Director for their Rwanda program. […]

 Posted: December 23 2009